 Marcelo is a native of the Cosanga area of eastern Ecuador and has worked as a birding guide for over 7 years.
 His keen hearing and ability to get great scope views of the birds is becoming legendary.
 Marcelo is a co-owner of Mindo Bird Tours and lives in Baeza with his wife and children.

 Mauricio is from Tena in eastern Ecuador and has been a birding guide for over 6 years.
 He has also become an accomplished bird photographer and videographer.
 He is a co-owner of Mindo Bird Tours and lives near Quito with his wife and family.

 Dr. Fabricio Cela has worked with us for 12 years and is the current President of Mindo Bird Tours.
 A registered Ecuadorian attorney, Dr. Cela works in the business aspect of the company, including employment contracts, visas for foreign staff, business reports and any other legal or business issues.

 Juan Carlos Cruz has worked for MBT for 12 years as one of our professional tour and transfer drivers.
 During that time Juan Carlos has learned a bit of English and has found some birds as well, while maneuvering the sometimes challenging road conditions found in the more remote parts of Ecuador and Peru – which is where birders like to go!

-Myrian is the Mindo Bird Tours accountant.
-Her work involves a huge amount of paperwork and ensures that our employees, bills and taxes are all paid on time and according to the most recent regulations.
+CPA Fernando Muñoz is the MBT accountant.
+His work involves a huge amount of paperwork and ensures that our employees, bills and taxes are all paid on time and according to the most recent regulations.